HOME • SEARCH • EMAIL • ABOUT

 · Root bark used as antimalarial, antiperiodic and antipyretic.
 Fresh root bark, as infusion or fluid extract, used as stimulating tonic and carminative.

-· For furuncles, pounded fresh leaves applied as poultice.
+· Pounded fresh leaves applied as poultice on furuncles.

 · Dosage: 6 to 9 gms dried material in decoction.
 Pounded fresh leaves or bark may be used as poultices over afflicted areas.